List of Antibiotics for Throat Infection (Your Doctor May Prescribe)

-Throat inflammation may be caused by a viral or bacterial infection, which are commonly transmitted from person-to-person through direct contact of contaminated surface or through exposure to droplets in the air.
+A throat infections is often caused by a bacterial infection, which can be transmitted from person-to-person through direct contact of a contaminated surface or through exposure to contaminated droplets in the air.
 These types of infections often lead to tonsillitis or pharyngitis.
+Read more about what can cause a sore throat and how it can be treated.

-In most cases, a sore throat resolves on its own within 3 to 5 days without any antibiotic treatments.
-They may be prescribed with specific conditions, however, to prevent further health complications.
+In most cases, a sore throat resolves on its own within 3 to 5 days without any antibiotics, however throat infections causing intense symptoms may be treated with antibiotics to prevent further health complications.
+You should see your doctor for assessment if you experience a sore throat to ensure the best treatment approach for you.

 The most commonly prescribed antibiotics for the treatment of sore throat include: